Qubes-Community/Contents/docs/customization/dpi-scaling.md

 Then run `dconf update`.

-Note: the `scaling-factor` and `text-scaling-factor` might already have been set in an AppVM's user profile, in which case they'll override the system-wide ones.
-To use the system-wide values, reset the user values like so in the AppVM(s):
+Note: the `scaling-factor` and `text-scaling-factor` values might already be set in an AppVM's user profile, in which case they'll override the system-wide ones.
+To use system-wide values, reset the user values like so in the AppVM(s):

 ~~~
 gsettings reset org.gnome.desktop.interface scaling-factor